 Releasing valuable data helps position your brand as an authority.
 You can be seen as a go-to source for data about your industry, which can lead to journalists and industry analysts regularly citing your data-centric content.

 Customers crave transparency because it helps them trust brands.
-When you share internal data and an inside look at your business or operations, it shows that your company values openness.
+When your data scientists share internal data and an inside look at your business or operations or business decisions, it shows that your company values openness.
 This lets your customers know you have nothing to hide, which builds trust and lasting consumer-brand relationships.

 In a content-filled world, getting brand exposure is difficult.
 It’s hard to stand out.
-But original, internal data allows you to cut through the noise and get your brand in front of a larger audience.
+But original, internal data allows you to cut through the noise and get your brand in front of a larger audience through earned media.
 Audiences are introduced to your brand and left with an impression that will allow them to recognize and remember your brand.

 Internal data is also useful for promoting your brand and showing its value.
 You can use your internal data to show how your products or services benefit your customers.
 The data can show how you differ and stand out from competitors, putting your brand in a position to resonate with potential customers.